What is Revenue Churn?

 Revenue Churn measures the percentage of recurring revenue that a company lost due to customer cancellations, non-renewals, and account downgrades in a given period.

-How to Calculate Revenue Churn Rate in SaaS Industry
+How to Calculate Revenue Churn Rate (Step-by-Step)

 Subscription-based companies aim to maximize their recurring revenue, which is achieved by ensuring that their customer churn (and revenue churn) remains low.